 Determination of h/M on atomic rubidium

 We use Bloch oscillations to accelerate ultracold rubidium atoms.
 The measurement of their final velocity is a way to determine very accurately the ratio h/M between the Planck constant and the atomic mass and thus to deduce the fine structure constant.
-We have accelerated the atoms in a vertical optical lattice and obtained a determination of the fine structure constant with a relative uncertainty of 0.7 ppb.
-Our experiment leads to the most precise value of α if one excepts the determinations coming from the g-2 of the electron.
+We have accelerated the atoms in a vertical optical lattice and obtained a determination of the fine structure constant with a relative uncertainty of 81 ppt.
+Our experiment leads to the most precise value of α.

 New concepts in atom interferometer